Partying with T1D Guide

 Partying is not a moral problem.
 It is a systems problem.

-With T1D, substances interact with insulin on board, liver glucose output, appetite, sleep disruption, dehydration, and impaired decision-making.
-The risk is rarely the substance alone — it’s the timing, the stacking of effects, and the reduced ability to detect and respond to hypoglycaemia or hyperglycaemia when cognition is altered.
+With type 1 diabetes, substances interact with insulin on board, liver glucose output, appetite, sleep disruption, dehydration, and impaired decision-making.
+The risk is rarely the substance alone — it is the timing, the stacking of effects, and the reduced ability to detect and respond to hypoglycaemia or hyperglycaemia when cognition is altered.

 Most official advice stops at “don’t do it”.
 That advice fails the moment someone is already planning a night out, already at a festival, or already curious.
-This guide exists to fill that gap with honesty, realism, and harm-reduction — without judgement or shame.
+This guide fills that gap with honesty, realism, and harm-reduction — without judgement or shame.

 The shared framework

-Across all substances discussed in this guide, the same core principles show up again and again.
+Across all substances, the same core principles show up again and again.
 Understanding these matters more than memorising substance-specific rules.

-Set and setting.
-Who you’re with, where you are, how safe you feel, your mood, and your expectations all shape the experience.
+Who you are with, where you are, how safe you feel, your mood, and your expectations all shape the experience.
 These factors also shape diabetes risk by influencing eating, monitoring, help-seeking, and sleep.

-Reduced self-rescue.
-Substances that impair judgement, awareness, or coordination reduce your ability to recognise and treat hypos, respond to CGM alarms, or communicate that you need help.
+Substances that impair judgement, awareness, or coordination reduce the ability to recognise and treat hypos, respond to CGM alarms, or communicate that help is needed.

 • Shared risk models used across alcohol, stimulants, and other substances

-• Patterns seen repeatedly in people living with T1D
+• Patterns seen repeatedly in people living with type 1 diabetes

 • Harm-reduction principles that apply regardless of substance